ONE NIGHT IN HIGHLAND CEMETERY

 Logan wanted to run but his limbs were suddenly rigid and he couldn’t risk Sophie not escaping with him, so he simply stood and faced the three figures in silhouette.

-“What do we have here then?” said a middle-aged man wearing glasses.
+“What do we have here then?” said the first man.

 A second turned the torchlight to search Logan’s and Sophie’s faces.
 “A boy and girl, it seems.
 And what do you think you’re up to, out here in a dark graveyard?
 Do you know where it is you stand?
 Do you know what happens here?”